ahkhiat/ahkhiat/README.md

 ## 📅 2024 - Present

-Development of full-stack applications (React + Symfony API) Implementation of secure authentication systems (JWT) API integration and data management
+- Development of full-stack applications.
+- Implementation of secure authentication systems (JWT)
+- API integration and data management (SQL & NoSQL)
-Participation in architecture and technical decisions 💻 Projects
+- Participation in architecture and technical decisions

+### 💻 Projects

-📱 Android App – Football Club Management
+- 📱 Football Club Management App

-Manage players, matches, and events
+A mobile application designed to manage players, matches, and team activities.

-Track attendance and performance
-Calendar with dynamic data (RecyclerView)
-Backend with Symfony API Platform
-🌐 Web App – E-commerce (React)
-Product listing from external API
-Cart management & checkout (Stripe integration) Authentication & protected routes
-⚽ Sports Betting App (No real money)
-Points-based betting system
-Integration with sports API
-Real-time results tracking
+Built a complete system to track attendance, performance, and events Designed a dynamic calendar interface powered by real-time data Developed a structured backend API to handle business logic and data consistency Focused on clean architecture and maintainability on the mobile side SpringBoot, React, Android

+- 🏍️ GetMyBike – Motorcycle Rental Platform

+A full-stack web application inspired by rental platforms, allowing users to rent and manage motorcycles.

+Designed and developed the entire application from scratch Implemented booking logic with date validation and conflict handling Built a role-based system (users / owners) with dedicated features Structured the backend using a custom MVC-like architecture Designed a relational database with a focus on data integrity php

+👉 This project highlights my ability to build a complete product without relying on frameworks, and to deeply understand backend fundamentals.

 ## 🛠️ Tech Stack